Ru the World

 Ru the World is the debut studio album by Nigerian singer-songwriter Ruger.
 It was released on 1 September 2023 by Jonzing World.
 The album features guest appearances from Stefflon Don, Projexx, Sauti Sol, Govana and Jugglerz.
 Ruger assisted notable producers such as Kukbeatz, Cadenza, TSB, Legendury Beatz, BenjiFlow, TheKidParris, Jugglerz and Frnkie.

 Background

-On 11 March 2023, Ruger announced the name of the album.
-He went on a North America tour to promote the album.

-In an interview with OkayAfrica, Ruger explained that his debut album Ru the World takes its title from a nickname used by those close to him.
+On 11 March 2023, Ruger announced the name of the album; he went on a North America tour to promote the album.
+In an interview with OkayAfrica, Ruger explained that Ru the World takes its title from a nickname used by those close to him.
 "People around me tend to call me 'Ru,' so I went with it," he explained.
 The album blends Afrobeats and dancehall, genres Ruger grew up with, noting that "Dancehall and Afrobeats were the type of songs I grew up listening to."

 Singles

 The album's lead single "Red Flags" was released on 16 November 2022, alongside the album's second single "Asiwaju".
 "Asiwaju" was produced by Kukbeatz while "Red Flags" was produced by TSB.
 The music video for "Asiwaju" was released on 16 December 2022 and was directed by David Anthony.
 "Asiwaju" was nominated for Afrobeats Single of the Year at The Headies 2023.
 The album's third and fourth singles "Jonzing Boy" and "Bun Bun" were both released on 12 May 2023.
 "Jonzing Boy" was produced by Kukbeatz while "Bun Bun" was produced by Jugglerz.
 The fifth single "Kristy" was released on 28 July 2023 and produced by Kukbeatz.